-In the case of travel blogs, Twitter and Instagram seem to be your best options.
+In the case of personal travel blogs, Twitter and Instagram seem to be your best options.
 When you set up your social accounts, make sure they all have the same handle for consistency’s sake.
-Your blog is a brand, so make sure that all your branding is the same across all outlets.
+Your personal travel blog is a brand, so make sure that all your branding is the same across all outlets.

 Twitter is always the fastest and easiest way to break into the social sphere.
 With Twitter, you’re able to develop your brand’s personality better and engage more with your followers.
 Additionally, Twitter allows you the ability to research trending topics and connect with other industry experts.

-Unlike Twitter, Instagram is heavily dependent on images rather than text, which is great for people running travel blogs.
+Unlike Twitter, Instagram is heavily dependent on images rather than text, which is great for people running personal travel blogs.
 On Instagram, you’re given the freedom to craft your own aesthetic and post pictures from your travels to peak your followers’ interest.

 Now, if you find yourself wanting to dabble in the world of Youtube and vlogging, then more power to you.
 Vlogging is a great way to record your travels, as you’re inviting your viewers to join you on your trip.
 They’ll get to see where you’ve been and what they should expect should they go where you’ve visited.
 Before you start any kind of vlogging, you need to have a decent camera.
 It doesn’t necessarily have to be a Canon Mark-III which, by the way, retails at a whopping $2,300 on Amazon, but it should be decent enough to record in 1080p.
 The higher the resolution is, the better the quality of your video.
 It’s also important to note here that when you’re shopping around for a camera, make sure you have someone with you who understands the specifications.